 Opportunity to express concerns that are preventing Councilors from supporting the content.

 Opportunity for Councilors to suggest revisions that can address those concerns in the spirit of building broad consensus.
-For each suggested revision, a formal decision will be taken, first by testing for unanimous support, then using a vote if needed.
-The GWSA states the Council can make decisions by majority vote.
+For each suggested revision, a formal decision will be taken, using a roll-call vote if needed.

-Once suggested revisions are exhausted, a formal decision will be made on the entire package, with approved revisions incorporated.
-A formal vote will be taken.
+A formal vote will then be made on the entire package, with any approved revisions incorporated.

 Final approval of a revised Climate Action Plan